 About 3 cups, as needed, greens’ pulp (see Note) mashed in the blender with water to the consistency of heavy cream

-In the bowl of a standing mixer combine the ground sunflower seeds with the flours, the yeast, the salt and the pepper, and pulse a few times to blend.
+In the bowl of a standing mixer combine the ground sunflower seeds, coriander and anise seeds with the flours, the yeast, the salt and the pepper, and pulse a few times to blend.

 Take out the bowl, make a well in the center of the flours and add the olive oil and the yogurt.
 Work mixture for 30 seconds then with the motor running slowly add enough greens pulp to form a soft dough.
 Process on medium-low for 5 minutes or until the dough forms a ball that ‘cleans’ the sides of the bowl.